 An Adult Child is an adult who grew up in a dysfunctional environment where the parent was an alcoholic or an addict.

 Change is facilitated by working through emotional and psychological issues in therapy.

-To book an appointment in Harley Street, Liverpool Street, Rochester or Tunbridge Wells please contact Harley Street Counselling and Training. .
+To book a private appointment in London, remotely using online technology , or in Tunbridge Wells, Kent, for counselling please email Harley Street Counselling and Training.